tessercat/daoistic-book/book.md

 ## English

 Bright colors tire the eye,
-strong flavour numbs the mouth, loud music deafens the ear.
+strong flavours numb the mouth, loud music deafens the ear.

-Racing and hunting
+The autumn hunt
-drive us crazy.
+drives people insane.

 The finer things
 get in the way.